authup/authup/packages/adapter/README.md

 [![codecov](https://codecov.io/gh/Tada5hi/typescript-auth/branch/master/graph/badge.svg?token=FHE347R1NW)](https://codecov.io/gh/Tada5hi/typescript-auth)
 [![Known Vulnerabilities](https://snyk.io/test/github/Tada5hi/typescript-auth/badge.svg)](https://snyk.io/test/github/Tada5hi/typescript-auth)

-# @typescript-auth/server ⚔
+# @typescript-auth/adapter ⚔
-This package can be used as simple standalone `server` or as an `extension` to an existent express resource API and should therefore only be used for backend- applications & microservices.
+This package can be used as simple standalone `server` or as an `extension` to an existent (express) resource API and should therefore only be used for backend- applications & microservices.

 **Table of Contents**